JoeJiang3936/Databricks/README.rst

 Gene Sequencing Explained
 =============

-* Genes are fancy
+* Genes are incredibly complicated
-* Sequencing
+* Sequencing high level is
 * Really short explanation of the biochemical tie-in
-* Result is huge files and huge processing time
+* Result is huge files and huge processing time, which we believe we can alleviate with our distributed computing approach